-The Committee convened to hear and adjudicate a particular complaint normally consists of three faculty members, one student, one staff member, and the Associate Dean of Students in the University for Disciplinary Affairs (or designee).
-The Associate Dean of Students in the University for Disciplinary Affairs (or designee) attends the Committee proceeding in a non-voting, advisory capacity.
+The Committee convened to hear and adjudicate a particular complaint normally consists of three faculty members, one student, one staff member, and the Associate Dean of Students in the University, Center for Student Integrity (or designee).
+The Associate Dean of Students in the University, Center for Student Integrity (or designee) attends the Committee proceeding in a non-voting, advisory capacity.
 Two faculty members, including the Faculty Chair of the Committee, and one additional member (staff or student) of the Standing Committee constitute a quorum.

 All members of the Committee must be able to maintain independent judgment and discharge their obligations in a fair-minded fashion, free from material bias and conflicts of interest, or they must recuse themselves.
-As soon as practicable, but no later than seven days before the hearing, the Associate Dean of Students in the University for Disciplinary Affairs will notify the complainant and the respondent of names and academic affiliation of Committee members.
+As soon as practicable, but no later than seven days before the hearing, the Associate Dean of Students in the University, Center for Student Integrity will notify the complainant and the respondent of names and academic affiliation of Committee members.
 Either party may request a replacement if the participation of any member of the Committee on the grounds that such member has a genuine and material conflict of interest.
-Such requests must be made to the Associate Dean of Students in the University for Disciplinary Affairs within 48 hours of receiving notice of the identities of the Committee members.
+Such requests must be made to the Associate Dean of Students in the University, Center for Student Integrity within 48 hours of receiving notice of the identities of the Committee members.
 Requests must identify with specificity the alleged nature of the conflict of interest.
 Using reasoned judgment, the Faculty Chair (or designee) will decide whether the alleged conflict is genuine and material and, if so, whether it compels the Committee member’s replacement via the same process.

 Format and Order of Proceedings